-I don’t think I’m the kind of person that attracts misery (at least I hope not).
-But somehow, I keep seeing people who are both: (1) self-proclaimed followers of Jesus and (2) horribly and alarmingly miserable.
-Where did all of these miserable Christians come from?
-And whatever happened to Christian joy?
+I don’t think I’m the kind of person that attracts misery.
+But somehow, I keep running into people who say they’re Christian, but are horribly and alarmingly miserable human beings.
+Where did all of these miserable Christians come from, and whatever happened to Christian joy?

-The first camp are people who go through the motions of faith (or pretend to), but don’t seem very excited about it.
+- Apathetic Christians: Some Christians go through the motions of faith (or pretend to), but don’t seem very excited about it.
 They’re apathetic about their spirituality and they’re miserable.
-Maybe it’s because their lifeless version of faith feels like having a Ferrari parked in the garage collecting dust.
-Or maybe it’s because they think Jesus is just a golden ticket to the ever-after.
-Whatever the reason, it’s sad seeing them plod through their faith like it’s something to be endured.
+Maybe it’s because they think spirituality is just about landing a golden ticket to the ever-after.
+But whatever the reason, it’s sad seeing them plod through their faith like it’s something to be endured.

-The second camp of miserable Christians is more disturbing.
+- Angry Christians: The second camp of miserable Christians is more disturbing.
 These folks aren’t apathetic at all.
 Instead, they’re aggressive, bitter and angry.
 Somewhere along the way, politics or ideology or God-knows-what-else-has contaminated their faith.
-From Bible-thumping moralists to radical, faith-based activists, these are the people who see their faith not as a source of hope and inspiration, but as a cudgel that they can use to beat up anyone and everyone who disagrees with them.
+From Bible-thumping moralists to faith-based, ultra-conservative activists, these are the people who see their faith not as a source of hope and inspiration, but as a cudgel they can use to beat up anyone and everyone who disagrees with them.

-When I see the misery their faith inflicts on these people (or maybe it’s the misery these people inflict on their faith), it really does make me wonder whatever happened to the idea of Christian joy?
+When I see the misery faith inflicts on these people (or maybe it’s the misery these people inflict on faith), it really does make me wonder whatever happened to the idea of Christian joy.

 You’ve probably heard of Stephen Colbert.
 After a wildly successful tenure at Comedy Central, Colbert succeeded Letterman as host of The Late Show.
 He has one of the sharpest comedic minds on the planet and he’s succeeded in doing something that a lot of comedians never quite pull off — he pokes fun at people, but is still regarded as an all-around nice guy.